 Of all the funny, furry pets you can have, the ferret might be the funniest.
-These long, skinny cousins of the weasel have been pets for possibly as long as 2,500 years.
+These long, skinny cousins of the weasel are in the news for being cloned for the first time.
+But they’ve been pets for possibly as long as 2,500 years.
 Even though they sleep up to 18 hours a day, they’re very playful at sunrise and sunset.
 Our friend J.B. found that his 2 ferrets love to hide inside long socks.
-He cuts off the toe, and the furry ferret wriggles through until its head pops out the other end.
-Then it either rolls across the room, or just takes a nap.
 Years ago, airplane maker Boeing used ferrets to run wires through tight spots when building planes.
 The problem was, the ferrets kept falling asleep on the job since they nap so much.
 They’d much rather lie around in a sock.

 Wee ones: Ferrets love long socks.
 How many long socks do you have in your room?
 Count them up!